IntelliTect/Coalesce/docs/modeling/model-types/external-types.md

     Be careful when using types that you do not own for properties and method returns in your data model.
 When Coalesce generates external type ViewModels and DTOs, it will not stop until it has exhausted all paths that can be reached by following public property types and method returns.

     In general, you should only expose types that you have created so that you will always have full control over them.
-Mark any properties you don't wish to expose with :ref:`InternalUse`, or make those members non-public.
+Mark any properties you don't wish to expose with [[InternalUse]](/modeling/model-components/attributes/internal-use.md), or make those members non-public.

 Generated Code